Joey Meneses Player Props: Nationals vs. Astros

 Joey Meneses At The Plate

-- Meneses has an OPS of .738, fueled by an OBP of .346 to go with a slugging percentage of .392.
-All three of those stats lead Washington hitters this season.
+- Meneses has an OPS of .727, fueled by an OBP of .341 and a team-best slugging percentage of .386 this season.

-- Among the qualified hitters in baseball, he ranks seventh in batting average, 56th in on-base percentage, and 118th in slugging.
+- Among qualifying hitters in baseball, he ranks 14th in batting average, 65th in on-base percentage, and 123rd in slugging.

-- Meneses has picked up a hit in 45 of 62 games this season, with multiple hits 21 times.
+- Meneses has reached base via a hit in 45 games this year (of 63 played), and had multiple hits in 21 of those games.

-- He has homered in two of 62 games played this season, and in 0.7% of his plate appearances.
+- He has homered in two of 63 games played this year, and in 0.7% of his plate appearances.

-- In 35.5% of his games this season, Meneses has had at least one RBI.
-He's picked up more than one in 8.1% and driven in three or more of his team's runs in three contests.
+- Meneses has picked up an RBI in 34.9% of his games this season, with two or more RBI in 7.9% of his games.
+He has also plated three or more runs in three contests.

-- He has scored in 24 of 62 games this season, and more than once 3 times.
+- In 39.7% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (4.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.